eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 	- When attempting to lead an organization/institution alone, the role of the leader becomes bigger and heavier over time till it is unbearable  \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
 	- A leader's task is to plan a direction with the support of the organization's/institution's members, and encourage these members to help the organization/institution arrive at its destination together \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
 + A humility-based perspective of leadership recognizes that members of my community/organization/institution are dependent on me, and I am also dependent on them (including low-wage workers who play an important role in the day-to-day operations of the organization/institution) \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
-+ Balance the needs and desires of different categories of constituents of my community/organization/institution, including their short- and long- term interests \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
++ Balance the needs and desires of different categories of constituents of my community/organization/institution \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}, including their short- and long- term interests \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 38]{Hennessy2018a}.
-	- Leaders seeking a long-term tenure at their organizations/institutions should align their interests and compensation with the long-term interests of the communities/organizations/institutions and their stakeholders \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
+	- Leaders seeking a long-term tenure at their organizations/institutions should align their interests and compensation with the long-term interests of the communities/organizations/institutions and their stakeholders \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 38]{Hennessy2018a}.
 + "A long-term focus means... thinking five to ten years out for a corporation and ten to twenty for a university."
-Short-term interests should not be ignored when "thinking about new directions and developments" to help the organization/institution move in a good trajectory \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
+Short-term interests should not be ignored when "thinking about new directions and developments" to help the organization/institution move in a good trajectory \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 38]{Hennessy2018a}.
-	- As "the landscape of challenges and opportunities" change with new discoveries and inventions, keep exploring new opportunities and help the team/organization/institution get ready to pursue emerging "new directions and opportunities" \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 37]{Hennessy2018a}.
+	- As "the landscape of challenges and opportunities" change with new discoveries and inventions, keep exploring new opportunities and help the team/organization/institution get ready to pursue emerging "new directions and opportunities" \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}.
+	- Dr. John L. Hennessy thought about the following questions with his long-term focus \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}:
+		* "What does Stanford stand for?"
+		* "What shall we be in ten years?"
+		* "In one hundred years?"
+		* "How do we ensure that future generations of our community will have the same opportunities that we have had?"
++ "Long-term [thinking] introduces more uncertainty and can raise doubts about a direction" \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}.
+	- Unfortunately, these doubts can only be avoided by thinking about the short-term incrementally \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}.
++ Leaders have to serve other leaders of the organization, and the rest of the organization \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}.
++ "One of the realities of leadership is that the higher one climbs in terms of responsibility, the more the world will ask one to serve outside one's core constituencies"...
+"How do you decide which invitations to accept and which to decline?
+Regretfully, you must learn to say no to most of these requests.
+Why?
+For one, it would be impossible to do them all"...
+"Ultimately, any external service you render must be tempered by the fact that your first duty is to your organization and its stakeholders" \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 40]{Hennessy2018a}.
++ The "three-part filter" for considering invitations to external service is \cite[\S2 Leadership as Service: Understanding Who Works for Whom, pp. 41]{Hennessy2018a}:
+	- "How important was the service and the institution being served?"
+	- "Could I contribute in an impactful way or could others easily provide the service?"
+	- "Would the service opportunity contribute to my learning and growth?"